WARNING: LACTIC ACIDOSIS WITH SYNJARDY AND SYNJARDY XR

 Lactation: JARDIANCE, SYNJARDY, and SYNJARDY XR are not recommended while breastfeeding.

 Geriatric Use: JARDIANCE, SYNJARDY, and SYNJARDY XR are expected to have diminished efficacy in elderly patients with renal impairment.
 Renal function should be assessed more frequently in elderly patients.
 Dose selection should be cautious, starting at the lowest dose.
-Urinary tract infections and volume depletion-related adverse reactions increased in patients ≥75 years treated with empagliflozin.
+The incidence of volume depletion-related adverse reactions and urinary tract infections increased in patients ≥75 years treated with empagliflozin.